shamsulhuda/data-scraping-using-python/README.md

 ..* Download the file
 ..* Extract the file in your selected folder.
 ..* Put the files called `scraper.py` and `chromedriver.exe` in the same folder.
 > Here we used `chromedriver.exe` for chrome browser version `137.0.7151.56`.
-You can match your version from your [here](chrome://settings/help) and then download your chromedriver version from [here](https://googlechromelabs.github.io/chrome-for-testing/#stable).
+You can match your current chrome version from browser `settings` > `help` > `About Google Chrome`.
+Then download your chromedriver version from [here](https://googlechromelabs.github.io/chrome-for-testing/#stable).
 After download, extract the file and replce the `chromedriver.exe` to the new one!
 ..* Now open your `terminal`, for windows `Win`+`R` then type `cmd` ..* Now check if your machine has Python installed or not by type `python --version`.
 If you see the python version number then it's installed already!
 If not, then you need to install this first.
 ..* Install `pip` using `pip install requests` in your terminal